masoudmodabber/commons-protocol/docs/philosophy.md

 > Can we preserve free markets while preventing wealth from becoming concentrated power?

+It also asks whether large scale cooperation requires centralized institutions.

+The protocol proposes that independent Commons can cooperate voluntarily through shared rules and mutual trust rather than through centralized governments or globally transferable wealth.

 The app is simply the first experiment.

 The protocol is the real product.